Grand Canyon is a magnificent place to visit. It is a UNESCO World Heritage Site, and worth the visit to see this marvelous natural wonder.

 The Viewing Points For The Grand Canyon

 The Grand Canyon park is enormous, so chances are you will not have time to see it all.
 There are many viewing points you can visit and also many ways you can see the National Park.
-If you want to see the Colorado River, you can take a rafting trip down the river.
+If you want to see the Colorado River, you can take a rafting trip.
 Or, if you want to view it from the air, you can take an airplane ride over the Grand Canyon.

 We will concentrate on the viewing points for the Grand Canyon as that is the way that most people will visit and see the Grand Canyon area.
 Many of the viewing points are along different parts of the Grand Canyon.
 The map below shows all the major Grand Canyon viewing points.